omahs/kaaper/README.md

 ```

 ## 📦 VSCode Extension Installation
 The extension is not on the marketplace yet, so the only way to use it is by building it from source.
-Dont forget to open up the vscode on this directory.
+Don't forget to open up the vscode on this directory.

 Open vscode-extension directory
 ```